CogentRoleplayCommunity/FogentRoleplay/README.md

 ## Join our community!

-If you are looking to join the Fogent Roleplay Community Discord or subscribe to the Javk Wick YouTube channel.
+Join the Fogent Roleplay Community Discord or subscribe to the Javk Wick YouTube channel.
 Your feedback and experience mean a lot!

 Discord: [Fogent Roleplay Discord](https://discord.gg/PYNTGqxh6a)